VPSKeys

-VPSKeys is a freeware input method editor developed and distributed by the Vietnamese Professionals Society (VPS).
+VPSKeys is a discontinued freeware input method editor developed and distributed by the Vietnamese Professionals Society (VPS).
 One of the first input method editors for Vietnamese, it allows users to add accent marks to Vietnamese text on computers running Microsoft Windows.
 The first version of VPSKeys, supporting Windows 3.1, was released in 1993.
-The most recent version is 4.3, released in October 2007.
+The last version is 4.3, released in October 2007.

 Features

 VPSKeys supports the Telex, VISCII, VNI, and VIQR input methods, as well as a number of character encodings.
 One of its unique features is a "hook/tilde dictionary" (Tự Điển Hỏi Ngã), which provides spelling suggestions for distinguishing words with hỏi or ngã tones.
 This feature is helpful for speakers of dialects in which these two tones have merged.

 VPS character encoding

 The "VPS" character encoding for writing Vietnamese replaces several control characters, including several C0 control characters, with letters while including the ASCII graphical characters unmodified, a similar approach to VSCII-1 (TCVN1) and VISCII.